FAQs regarding passport applications

 Please understand that we do not have the capacity to double check your application prior to your appointment, neither can we give binding information regarding individual applications in advance.
 Your documentation will be checked during your appointment.

 Have you lived in Germany or outside of Tanzania in the past?
-Then you need to prove that your place of residence is not with your local German Mission in Tanzania.
+Then you need to prove that your place of residence is with the German Embassy in Dar Es Salaam.

 If you resided in Germany, read here

 Did you reside somewhere else?
 If your last country of residence had an obligation of registration, you have to submit the proof of deregistration.
-If your last country of residence had no registration system, you need to prove that you now live in the consular district of your local German Mission in Tanzania (e.g. rental agreement, employment contract, municipal accounts, etc.).
+If your last country of residence had no registration system, you need to prove that you now live in the consular district oft he German Embassy Dar Es Salaam (e.g. rental agreement, employment contract, municipal accounts, etc.).

 No, you can authorise a third party to collect on your behalf with the following documentation: